 Unlike many hostels, we are able to offer beds to people with ‘no recourse to public funds’ – for instance failed asylum seekers, people who’ve been trafficked, or partners of those with residency rights whose relationships have broken down – as well as those who have recourse to public funds but are not a priority case.

 Churches provide guests with a friendly welcome, a hot meal each night, a warm bed, and breakfast in the morning.
 But they also get support: from simple conversations with people who listen, to emotional support.
-And on top of that, we work with each guest to try and find them longer-term accommodation (work which continues throughout the year through our Welfare Support service).
+On top of that, we work with each guest to try and find them longer-term accommodation (work which continues throughout the year through our Welfare Support services).

 It takes around 12 volunteers each night to run this provision, and we have around 850 volunteers in total from 70 different churches.
 We provide training for all of our volunteers.
 If you would be interested in volunteering next winter, or your church would be interested in hosting, please do get in touch.